Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: SED evolution: Multi-group RHD Simulations

 In the forward ejecta, we define the rise as the time corresponding to $\nu L_{\nu}=L_{\rm peak}/500.0$ to the peak luminosity $\nu L_{\nu}=L_{\rm peak}$, where typical band-dependent luminosity rises from $10^{40}\rm erg~s^{-1}$ to $10^{42}\rm erg~s^{-1}$.
 We fit a Gaussian function to the rise time in the backward ejecta $h\nu=100.0$eV-$1584.9$eV light curve:

 For the forward ejecta, we fit the decay by:

 where $L_{\rm peak,F}$ represents peak forward luminosity, $t_{\rm peak,F}$ is the time corresponding to peak luminosity.
 The power law decay of $L\sim (t/\sigma+1)^{-\xi}$ fitting format roughly estimates adiabatic cooling emission from expanding, optically thick ejecta \citep{vurm2025radiation}.
-We also define a decay time $t_{\rm decay,F}$ as it takes for the band-dependent luminosity decreases by half of the peak luminosity
+We also define a decay time $t_{\rm decay,F}$ as it takes for the band-dependent luminosity to decrease by half of the peak luminosity

 The fittings are shown as the dotted lines in Figure~\ref{fig:multi_fit_lc}.
 The peak $100.0$eV-$1584.9$eV luminosities $L_{\rm peak,B},~L_{\rm peak,F}$ and fitting parameters $\sigma_{\rm rise,B}$, $\sigma_{\rm decay,F}$, $\xi_{\rm decay,F}$ are listed in Table~\ref{tab:sim_multigroup}.
 We do not apply backward ejecta fitting to H3\_lld\_v0.1c and H3\_$\tau10$\_v0.1c, for which the decay light curve is not well approximated by adiabatic cooling model due to low $\Sigma_{\rm disk}$ and $\rho_{\rm ej}$.